 Time for Change (T4C)

-T4C is an initiative designed to help anyone impacted by gang involvement.
+T4C is an initiative designed to help anyone impacted by street violence.
 It provides support and services – including education, employment, housing and mentorship – based on the needs and circumstances of each individual and their family.

 We provide funding to the Homework Club Community of Practice to support homework clubs across the city.
 This group falls under the umbrella of the Ottawa Child and Youth Initiative’s Critical Hours Task Group.